 By Emily Hahn, 1946

-Hong Kong Holiday is a series of articles that she wrote for the New Yorker on her observations of and experiences in Hong Kong.
+Hong Kong Holiday is a collection of her New Yorker dispatches from that time — her observations and experiences in Hong Kong during one of its most dramatic periods.

-I own the book but I have not read it yet.
+My Verdict: I own the book but haven’t read it yet.

 8. The Hong Kong Diaries